"I burst cry": NYSC lady in disbelief after entering house given to her by PPA

-NYSC Member Posted to Kebbi Burst Into Tears After Seeing Accommodation PPA Gave Her, Video Trends
+NYSC Member Posted to Kebbi Sheds Tears After Seeing Accommodation PPA Gave Her, Video Trends

 - A female corps member's reaction after seeing where her PPA gave her as accommodation is trending